 Please review the series of tabs below to learn more about the Lake Land College Student Ambassadors.
 It is also helpful to review the application checklist that is provided in the Student Ambassador Links section of this site.
 When you are ready to apply, please make sure to carefully fill out all the tabs before submitting.
 It is important to note this site does not allow you to save the application and return to it later, so all submissions are final.

 You must schedule an interview along with submitting your application.
 Personal interviews will be conducted Sept.
-2-4 in the West Building Room 072.
+1-3 in Neal Hall North Conference Room.
 Schedule the interview by calling Lisa at (217) 234-5254 or stopping by Luther Student Center #028 (in the Admissions Wing) and signing up for a time.

 If you have any questions or would like a printed copy of this application, please contact: